 Hughesnet offers slower speeds (50–100Mbps) than Starlink or Viasat’s fastest plans.
 Still, Hughesnet is mostly geared toward a different audience: People who need basic internet connectivity for everyday online activities rather than those who maintain more data-intensive online lifestyles.

-Starlink Business plan data caps
+Starlink Priority plan data caps

 Starlink data caps FAQ